 Focus - Molson Coors' Q2 & H1 Performance by Region

-Molson Coors posted its H1 results today
+Molson Coors posted its H1 results late last week

 - US (MillerCoors)

 Earlier in the week, the MillerCoors JV with SABMiller posted a 7.5% lift in half-year net profits on flat sales.
 Underlying net profits in the second quarter rose by 9.3%, with the subsidiary crediting "lower brewing and packaging materials and fuel costs, as well as higher net pricing and supply chain cost savings".

 In volume terms, sales-to-retailers were down by 3.2% in Q2, with sales-to-wholesalers dipping by 1.6%.
 However, net revenue-per-hectolitre including contract brewing and company-owned-distributor sales was up by 1.4%.

 Cost-of-goods-sold per hectolitre were down, despite "higher costs associated with brand innovation".